Edgewall Software

 FYI, html5lib includes a "Liberal XML" parser to cope with non-well-formed XML found in the wild; it might be interesting to have a LiberalXMLParser into genshi.output (e.g. if you want to parse RSS or Atom feeds from other sites).
 This "Liberal XML" parser has been written by Sam Ruby for Planet Venus.

-Changed 16 months ago by cmlenz
+comment:5 Changed 18 years ago by cmlenz

-• milestone changed from 0.4 to 0.5
+• Milestone changed from 0.4 to 0.5

-Changed 16 months ago by t.broyer
+comment:6 Changed 18 years ago by t.broyer

 I've decided to make this "add-on project" live on it's own at http://code.google.com/p/genshihtml5